mathieufarrand/TensorFlow/README.md

 # What's new in TensorFlow 2.x

+There were a bunch of things changed from Romeo's videos that you have to improvise with in order to perform the commands.
+Also why doesn't he use Git command line like Malika?
+Very frustrating.

 The following are all the changes coming in TensorFlow 2.x.
 Let's have a closer look at them:

-* Eager Execution / tf.function HOW COULD YOU DO THIS TO ME???
+* Eager Execution / tf.function
 * Integration of the Keras API
 * Facilitated distributed training
 * TF Data